-Implementing the plan will require coordinating people and funding.
-Stakeholders across the city Paramount has a very diverse urban forest, with over have different roles in realizing the urban forest 200 species, and no one species comprising more laid out in the plan.
-Achieving that urban forest will than 10%.
-A high proportion of Paramount's trees are take time as trees grow, with differing responsibilities mature, with a lack of young trees to grow to replace through time as the plan unfolds.
-Finally, funding to them.
-Paramount's urban forest is very healthy, with support the planting, maintenance, and engagement 90% of trees in good condition and less than 2% of of the urban forest will need to be allocated to act trees in dead or poor condition.
-Paramount receives on the strategies. over \$100,000 worth of measurable economic benefits annually from the urban forest in the form of avoided stormwater, removed pollution, and sequestered carbon.
+Paramount has a very diverse urban forest, with over 200 species, and no one species comprising more than 10%.
+A high proportion of Paramount's trees are mature, with a lack of young trees to grow to replace them.
+Paramount's urban forest is very healthy, with 90% of trees in good condition and less than 2% of trees in dead or poor condition.
+Paramount receives over \$100,000 worth of measurable economic benefits annually from the urban forest in the form of avoided stormwater, removed pollution, and sequestered carbon.

-- There are many opportunities to plant new trees in Paramount including on existing vacant sites in the public right-of-way, and by modifying existing vegetated and hardscape landscapes to accommodate more trees.
-Additionally, the design of the right-of-way can be adjusted to accommodate more trees, and zoning codes can be modified to create more space for the urban forest on private property. - Based on the results of the community engagement and analysis of the urban forest, canopy targets have been set for each land use.
+There are many opportunities to plant new trees in Paramount including on existing vacant sites in the public right-of-way, and by modifying existing vegetated and hardscape landscapes to accommodate more trees.
+Additionally, the design of the right-of-way can be adjusted to accommodate more trees, and zoning codes can be modified to create more space for the urban forest on private property.

+Based on the results of the community engagement and analysis of the urban forest, canopy targets have been set for each land use.
 To accomplish these targets, strategies have been outlined that are supported by specific recommendations for City operations or policies to support the urban forest.